EdoRondelli/Tirocinio-Magistrale/01_analyses/03_alphafold_tests/README.md

 ANother option, since RMSDs are usually low and TMs high, since its the same protein, is normalizing RMSD by amount of aligned residues:
 <img width="260" height="75" alt="image" src="https://github.com/user-attachments/assets/5faf60ff-3b40-45f9-8e83-cdd20ea056d0" />

+AVerage score of unrelated proteins is 0.13-0.2, thus giving error of 80%, Xu & Zhang, 2010 (I-TASSER benchmarking), but here the errors are all <1%.